By: Ryan Kennedy

 “You’re recruiting every day, to be honest,” said Denver coach Jim Montgomery.
 “If you’re not making a phone call, you’re at least thinking about it.”

-Montgomery estimated he’s on the road 15 percent of the season, while his assistant coaches are on planes or in rental cars as much as 40 percent of the time.
+Montgomery estimated he’s on the road 15 percent of the season, while his assistant coaches are on planes or in chevy silverado as much as 40 percent of the time.
 Michigan Tech coach Mel Pearson said that even a couple weeks every summer month are dedicated to recruiting.
 “It’s become year-round,” Pearson said.
 “It’s not only your immediate class, it’s the class after that and the class after that.”

 Over the years, the recruiting arms race has reached incredible heights.
 Kids are committing to schools at 13, even though they know they won’t be donning the jersey for another five years – if that.
 “We try to wait as long as we can,” said Boston University associate head coach Albie O’Connell.
 “Some kids aren’t even shaving yet and they’re committing to schools.”